wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (3) An acceptance for honour _supra_ protest in order to be valid must---

-    *   (a) Be written on the bill, and indicate that it is an acceptance for honour; and
+    *   (a) be written on the bill, and indicate that it is an acceptance for honour; and

-    *   (b) Be signed by the acceptor for honour.
+    *   (b) be signed by the acceptor for honour.

     (4) Where an acceptance for honour does not expressly state for whose honour it is made, it is deemed to be an acceptance for the honour of the drawer.